Adobe Experience Manager to Adobe Creative Cloud folder sharing

 - Experience Manager Assets deployed in the enterprise network (managed services or on-premise): Folder sharing is initiated here.

 - Adobe Marketing Cloud Assets core service : Acts as an intermediary between Experience Manager and Creative Cloud storage services.
 An administrator of an organization that uses the integration needs to established trust relationship between the Marketing Cloud organization and the Assets deployment.
 They also define a list of approved Creative Cloud collaborators , that Assets users can share folders too for additional security.

 - Creative Cloud Assets web services (storage and Creative Cloud files web UI): This is where specific Creative Cloud app users, with whom an Assets folder was shared, would be able to accept the invitation and see the folder in their Creative Cloud account storage.

 - Creative Cloud desktop app : (Optional) Allows for direct access to shared folder/files from creative user’s desktop via sync with Creative Cloud Assets storage.

 Characteristics and limitations

-- One-way propagation of changes: File changes are propagated in one direction only - from the system (AEM or Creative Cloud Assets), where the asset was originally created (uploaded).
+- One-way propagation of changes: File changes are propagated in one direction only - from the system (Experience Manager or Creative Cloud Assets), where the asset was originally created (uploaded).
 The integration does not provide a fully automated, two-way synchronization between the two systems.

-- AEM only creates versions of an asset on updates if the file originated in AEM and is updated there.
+- Experience Manager only creates versions of an asset on updates if the file originated in Experience Manager and is updated there.

 - Creative Cloud Assets provides its own versioning feature that is targeted at Work in Progress updates (basically, stores updates for up to 10 days)